poubli/esp32_connected_hive/README.md

 esp32 prog for connected hive measurements

 Connected beehive balance measuring weight, hive temp, outdoor temp et humidity.
 Connect to remote view webapp to be implemented on raspberry pi.
-Connection through GSM Send alert to owner cellphone on parametrable sudent weight of loss (swarming alert)
+Data trasnfer through GSM.

+The data are sent from hive balance to remote raspberry app. see other part of project.
+In case of sudden loss of weight, the balance send an alert to owner cellphone(swarming alert)

 # Hardware: